-that it is not possible, unless the deformity be extreme, to predict difficulty in labour.
-Even if the measurements are small, they may be slightly increased owing to the mobility of the pelvic joints.
-If, however, the distance between the tubera ischii, at the point of insertion of the sacro-sciatic ligaments, is not more than three inches, labour should be induced at the end of the seventh month.
-If there be doubt, let the pregnancy take its course, and then, from the information gained in the first labour, advise as to the induction of labour or not, in the event of subsequent pregnancy.
+Treatment.--In any patient with kyphosis of the spine the pelvic outlet should be carefully measured.
+But it is so difficult to measure accurately the outlet that it is not possible, unless the deformity be extreme, to predict difficulty in labour.
+Even if the measurements are small, they may be slightly increased owing to mobility of the pelvic joints.
+But if the distance between the tubera ischiorum, at the point of insertion of the sacro-sciatic ligaments, is not more than three inches, labour should be induced at the end of the seventh month.
+If there be doubt, let the pregnancy take its course, and then, from information gained in the first labour, advise as to the induction of labour or not, in the event of subsequent pregnancy.
 When labour has begun there is no advantage in turning.
 If delivery is difficult, use forceps.
 If this fail, perforate.
 The kyphotic pelvis is very rarely so contracted as to call for Cæsarian section, but cases have occurred in which this was necessary.
 Such extreme deformity as this ought to be recognised early in labour, and the operation done before the patient is exhausted.
+In a case in which the disproportion between the head and pelvis is only just enough to prevent the birth of a living child, delivery of a living child might be made possible by symphysiotomy.
+But the increase in the transverse diameter gained by symphysiotomy is not as great as the increase in the conjugate.
+It is difficult, when the passage of the head is obstructed by the approximation of the tubera ischiorum, to be certain that the disproportion is so slight that symphysiotomy is suitable; and if the operator's judgment on this point be wrong, and the disproportion be greater than he thinks, then in delivery the ossa innominata will be too widely separated, and the urethra or even the bladder may be injured.
+Hence, with the kyphotic pelvis, be very cautious before undertaking symphysiotomy, and if in doubt, perform it not.